B-spline: Relationship to piecewise/composite Bézier

 A Bézier curve is also a polynomial curve definable using a recursion from lower-degree curves of the same class and encoded in terms of control points, but a key difference is that all terms in the recursion for a Bézier curve segment have the same domain of definition (usually $[0, 1]$), whereas the supports of the two terms in the B-spline recursion are different (the outermost subintervals are not common).
 This means that a Bézier curve of degree $n$ given by $m \gg n$ control points consists of about $m/n$ mostly independent segments, whereas the B-spline with the same parameters smoothly transitions from subinterval to subinterval.
 To get something comparable from a Bézier curve, one would need to impose a smoothness condition on transitions between segments, resulting in some manner of Bézier spline (for which many control points would be determined by the smoothness requirement).

-A piecewise/composite Bézier curve is a series of Bézier curves joined with at least C0 continuity (the last point of one curve coincides with the starting point of the next curve).
-Depending on the application, additional smoothness requirements (such as C1 or C2 continuity) may be added.
-C1 continuous curves have identical tangents at the breakpoint (where the two curves meet).
-C2 continuous curves have identical curvature at the breakpoint.
+A piecewise/composite Bézier curve is a series of Bézier curves joined with at least $C^0$ continuity (the last point of one curve coincides with the starting point of the next curve).
+Depending on the application, additional smoothness requirements (such as $C^1$ or $C^2$ continuity) may be added. $C^1$ continuous curves have identical tangents at the breakpoint (where the two curves meet). $C^2$ continuous curves have identical curvature at the breakpoint.